 Principle Criteria Assessment Outcome f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland. f1) Native vegetation should not be cleared if it is growing in a watercourse or wetland that has been identified as having significant environmental values.
 No permanent watercourses or wetlands are located within with the Amendment Application Area.
-A non-perennial creek (Western Creek) and a number of other minor drainage lines run south-easterly across the Amendment Application Area.
+Three named non-perennial water courses (Fortescue River, Homestead Creek and Shovelanna Creek) and numerous unnamed drainage lines intersect the Amendment Application Area.
 Where practicable, existing cleared tracks will be used to cross the unnamed non-perennial minor drainage line.
-If it is necessary for new crossings to be installed, clearing will be kept to a bare minimum and will be constructed flat level to the surface (i.e. a simple clearing with no bunds) to maintain the natural surface flow Not at variance with clearing principle. f2) Native vegetation should not be cleared if it provides a buffer area for watercourses and wetlands identified in criteria (f1) and (f2).
+If it is necessary for new crossings to be installed, clearing will be kept to a bare minimum and will be constructed flat level to the surface (i.e. a simple clearing with no bunds) to maintain the natural surface flow.
+Not at variance with clearing principle. f2) Native vegetation should not be cleared if it provides a buffer area for watercourses and wetlands identified in criteria (f1) and (f2).
 No permanent watercourses or wetlands are located within with the Amendment Application Area.
-A non-perennial creek (Western Creek) and a number of other minor drainage lines run south-easterly across the Amendment Application Area.
+Three named non-perennial water courses (Fortescue River, Homestead Creek and Shovelanna Creek) and numerous unnamed drainage lines intersect the Amendment Application Area.
 Where practicable, existing cleared tracks will be used to cross the unnamed non-perennial minor drainage line.
-If it is necessary for new crossings to be installed, clearing will be kept to a bare minimum and will be constructed flat level to the surface (i.e. a simple clearing with no bunds) to maintain the natural surface flow Not at variance with clearing principle. f3) Native vegetation should not be cleared if water tables are likely to change and adversely affect ecological communities that are wetland or groundwater dependent.
-Due to the small scale of clearing this project is not considered likely to adversely alter water tables, and as such will not impact on any ecological communities that are wetland or groundwater dependent.
+If it is necessary for new crossings to be installed, clearing will be kept to a bare minimum and will be constructed flat level to the surface (i.e. a simple clearing with no bunds) to maintain the natural surface flow.
+Not at variance with clearing principle. f3) Native vegetation should not be cleared if water tables are likely to change and adversely affect ecological communities that are wetland or groundwater dependent.
+Due to the small scale linear nature of clearing this project is not considered likely to adversely alter water tables, and as such will not impact on any ecological communities that are wetland or groundwater dependent.
 Not at variance with clearing principle. f4) Native vegetation should not be cleared if it is growing in other watercourses or wetlands.
-No permanent watercourses or wetlands are located within with the Amendment Application Area or in association with any other immediate watercourses or wetland in the surrounding area.
+No permanent watercourses or wetlands are located within the Amendment Application Area or in association with any other immediate watercourses or wetland in the surrounding area.
 Not at variance with clearing principle.